donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 Max: 4

 You are familiar with the foibles of brewing potions and have learned how to manufacture at scale.
 When brewing potions, you may brew a number of identical potions equal to your level in this talent plus one.
+## Berserk Charge
+Max: Strength

+You hurl yourself at your enemies with reckless abandon, using the force of your charge to add weight to your strikes.
+On your first attack when entering a melee, you deal +1 damage per the level of this talent.
 ## Blackpowder
 Max: 1